nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 The Nervos Network can use the same algorithm for state generation and validation.
 In this model, the client side uses a generation algorithm to create a new state, and consensus nodes run this same algorithm using the transaction’s inputs and compare the output states with the new states in the transaction.
 If the states match, then the validation passes.

 When the same algorithm is used, state generation and validation have the same computational complexity, but run in different environments.
-There are several advantages in  to this separate state generation and validation:
+There are several advantages to this separation of state generation and validation:

 - Deterministic state transition: Certainty of transaction execution is one of the core pursuits of distributed applications.
 Certainty in transaction latency (see Hybrid Consensus) has seen a lot of attention, but certainty in transaction execution result has not seen much discussion.
 If new states are generated on full nodes, a transaction’s creator cannot be certain about its execution context, then it could generate unexpected outputs.
 In CKB, users generate new states on the client side.
 They can confirm the new states before propagating it to the network.
 The transaction outcome is certain: either the transaction passes validations and the new state gets accepted, or the validation process fails without state changes (Figure 2).